Challenge 1: NutriFitt Sled Pull, Push and Sprint

 Challenge 10: Fleet Feet Weighted Half Mile

 Athletes will race around the designated area and complete a half mile run while carrying a weighted sandbell, making sure to stay within the designated area at all times.
 The weight is 10 lbs for Men and 5 lbs for Women.
+Athletes in their 60s will not carry weight.
 Time is recorded by the judge when the athlete crosses the finish line.
 Scoring is to two decimal places.
 Athletes must initial their score before leaving the area.